-3.1.5 MPI Implementation
+3.1.8 MPI Implementation

 The MPI version of SW-G calculates pairwise distances using a set of either single or multi-threaded processes.
 For N gene sequences, we need to compute half of the values (in the lower triangular matrix), which is a total of $M = N \times (N-1) / 2$ distances.
 At a high level, computation tasks are evenly divided among P processes and execute in parallel.
 Namely, computation workload per process is M/P. At a low level, each computation task can be further divided into subgroups and run in T concurrent threads.
 Our implementation is designed for flexible use of shared memory multicore system and distributed memory clusters (tight to medium tight coupled communication technologies such threading and MPI).
-We provide options for any combinations of thread vs. process vs. node but in earlier papers [7][12], we have shown that threading is much slower than MPI for this class of problem.
-We have explored two different algorithms termed "Space Filling" and "Block Scattered".
-In each case, we must calculate the independent distances and then build the full matrix exploiting symmetry of D(i,j).
+We provide options for any combinations of thread vs. process vs. node, but in earlier papers [7][12] we have shown that threading is much slower than MPI for this class of prob-